alphagov/govuk-developer-docs/source/manual/howto-checkout-and-commit-to-codecommit.html.md

 parent: "/manual.html"
 ---

+# How to check and commit code to AWS CodeCommit

 We use [AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/) as a backup for our GitHub repositories.

 The [`mirror-repos.yml` GitHub Actions workflow](https://github.com/alphagov/govuk-infrastructure/blob/main/.github/workflows/mirror-repos.yml) copies GitHub repositories tagged with `govuk` to CodeCommit 4 times daily Mon-Fri.